Our Services

 Published on: 4/24/2026

-Red light therapy uses low-level red and near-infrared light to stimulate cellular repair, reduce inflammation, and support nerve healing, leading many patients with persistent shingles pain to experience 30-50% reductions in discomfort when other treatments fall short.
-This non-drug approach can be delivered at home with FDA-cleared LED devices or in clinics with professional lasers and generally carries a low risk of side effects.
+Red light therapy is a non-drug treatment that uses low-level red and near-infrared light to stimulate cellular repair, reduce inflammation, and support nerve healing.
+Many patients with persistent shingles pain report 30–50% reductions in discomfort with red light therapy, especially when other treatments have not worked.
+It can be used at home with FDA-cleared LED devices or in clinics with professional-grade lasers, and it generally has a low risk of side effects.

 Post-herpetic neuralgia (PHN) is a common complication of shingles, especially when pain lingers beyond six months.
 For many sufferers, traditional medications may lose effectiveness or cause side effects.
 Red light therapy is emerging as a non-drug option to help manage chronic shingles pain.
 Here's what you need to know: